mczachurski/SwiftBenchmarkJSON/README.md

 ## Decoding (deserialization)

 Benchmarks of algorithms which transform JSON to the corresponding object(s).
-Returned JSON should looks like on below snippet.
+JSON which is parsed looks like on below snippet.

 ```json
 {